|

 mind to activate more muscle spindles with the extra weight.
 Then immediately

 do another run with no extra resistance.
-The muscle and mind is prepared for
+The muscle and mind are prepared for

-'giving' extra, so the run will be easier.
+'giving' extra so that the run will be easier.
 Using a weight belt will suffice.

 - Starts uphill, followed by starts on the track.